how to deal with an aggressive cat

 It is recommended that every cat owner should try and understand their cat’s body language at least on a medium level.

 Cats will always communicate by sound and body language.
-Cat’s sound includes meowing, yowling, hissing, and growling.
+The cat’s sound includes meowing, yowling, hissing, and growling.

 The body language, on the other hand, is shown by how the cat adjusts certain parts of his body, facial expression, and general body posture.